mdn/content/files/en-us/web/css/css_shapes/overview_of_shapes/index.md

 The [CSS Shapes module](/en-US/docs/Web/CSS/CSS_shapes) describes geometric shapes in CSS.
 This article provides an overview of how you can use shapes to wrap text around floated elements that are not necessarily rectangular.

 When you float an item left, text will wrap around the right and bottom of the item in a rectangular fashion.
-With CSS shapes, you can apply a circle shape, and the text will wrap around the line of the circle.
+With CSS shapes you can, for example, apply a circle shape, and the text will wrap around the line of the circle.

 There are several ways to create this circle.
-In this guide, we will look at how CSS Shapes work, and consider ways to use them.
+In this guide, we will look at how CSS Shapes work and how to use them.

 ## What does the specification define?